Augusta-Waterville, Maine Employment Lawyers

 Maine Employee Rights Group represented a longtime administrative employee of a major communications provider who was terminated after taking medical leave for major depression.
 We filed suit under the Maine Human Rights Act which includes major depression as a per se disability.
 We alleged that the company failed to provide our client with leave as a reasonable accommodation for her disability and terminated her because of her disability and need for leave.
 The company attempted to get the case dismissed on grounds that our Maine Human Rights Act claim was preempted by federal laws governing union contracts and health insurance benefits, argued that our client did not present enough facts from which a reasonable jury could find discrimination, and tried to exclude testimony from our client’s doctor regarding her condition.
 We defeated all of these attempts and the case resulted in a monetary settlement to our client.

-If you have been discriminated against on the basis of age, denied a reasonable accommodation such as medical leave, or terminated because of your disability, call Maine Employee Rights Group today for a free consultation, 207.874.0905.
+If you have been discriminated against on the basis of age, denied a reasonable accommodation such as medical leave, or terminated because of your disability, call Maine Employee Rights Group today for a consultation, 207.874.0905.